Apr 29, 2025

 • Gambling services

-However, some corporate customers are not subject to identifying beneficial owners.
+However, some corporate customers are not required to identify beneficial owners.
 Such companies include:

 • Those listed on a regulated market in the European Economic Area (EEA), or on a non-EEA market that is subject to specified disclosure obligations;

-• Majority-owned and consolidated subsidiaries of such companies listed as above.
+• Majority-owned and consolidated subsidiaries of such companies, listed above.

 • KYB verification is also beneficial for non-regulated industries such as e-commerce platforms and car sharing services.
 Such verification helps expose shell suppliers and the individuals behind them.